The Organ

 Each keyboard is called a manual – we have 3 manuals plus a set of pedal stops:

 In the Crypt is an electric blower, which is basically a big mechanical set of lungs to blow air into the organ.
-The air gets blown from the Crypt up the tube behind the staircase to the gallery, then through the network of trunking around the organ to the various ranks of pipes.
+The air gets blown from the Crypt up the tube behind the staircase to the gallery, then through the network of trunking snaking around the organ to the pipes.

 Once the air is running to the organ, the organist can pull out one of the stops at the console to control which rank of pipes he wants to make a sound – pulling out the stop opens up the holes under that rank of pipes and primes them for use.

-You’ll also see various little round buttons with numbers on underneath the keyboards – the organist can use the organ’s computer to set these so that pressing a button pulls out combinations of multiple stops at once.
+You’ll also see various little round buttons with numbers on underneath the keyboards – called pistons; the organist can use the organ’s computer to set these so that pressing a piston pulls out a different combination of multiple stops at once.